N9199/market_sim/README.md

         - Pros:
           - Super easy and light
           - Uses just one variable which only updates at the end of each update cycle.
-        - Cons:
-          - Non-intuitive place to save state in tables
-          - Could give way to using a mutable global state, which could hurt parallelization?
 - [ ] Finish io
   - [ ] Finish sql.rs
     - [ ] Check that sql.rs uses specified format (see SQL Table Specification)